How to Form an LLC in Virginia

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Virginia State Corporations Commission, Office of the Clerk.
 Names may be checked for availability at the Virginia business name database.

-You may reserve a name for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Commonwealth of Virginia State Corporation Commission.
+You may reserve a name for 120 days by filing an Application for Reservation or for Renewal of Reservation of a Business Entity Name (Form SCC631) with the Commonwealth of Virginia State Corporation Commission.
 The reservation must be filed by mail.
 The filing fee is $10.

 2. File Articles of Organization

-A Virginia LLC is created by filing Articles of Organization with the Virginia State Corporations Commission.
+A Virginia LLC is created by filing Articles of Organization (Form LLC-1011) with the Virginia State Corporations Commission.
 The articles must include: the LLC's name and address and the name and address of the LLC’s registered agent.
 The articles may be filed online at the Virginia New Entity Formation webpage, or by mail.
 The filing fee is $100.

 3. Appoint a Registered Agent